Monetize your blog

 Then why not bypass these middlemen and sell the ads directly to the advertisers?

 For this, you should create an advertising page detailing your traffic and the rates you charge.
 Once you start getting ads you can use the WordPress plugins to manage them.

 Instead of totally depending on affiliate marketing you can also try to create and sell your own digital product.
 Creating an ebook nowadays is not very difficult.
 You can create ebooks and other digital products and sell those through your own blogs.
 This is also a great way to monetize your blog.

 By this, you will not have to depend only on commission.
 Instead, you can earn higher because deciding the price will be your prerogative.

 After you spend a long time blogging, you become comfortable and expert in different aspects of it like niche selection, domain name selection, web hosting, website developing, promoting, and monetizing.

 You can work as a consultant or a freelance blogging expert.
 In doing so you can use your own blog as an example to the clients.

-Once you decide to work as a freelance blogger you need to create a ‘Hire Me’ page in your blog giving your contact details, type of work you do, amount you charge as consultation fees etc.
+Once you decide to work as a freelance blogger you need to create a ‘Hire Me’ page in your blog giving your contact details, the type of work you do, the amount you charge as consultation fees, etc.